charvolant/de-calixtinus/README.md

   * The program works to minimise total penance but, if you're that sort of pilgrim, it could be made to maximise penance, instead.
 * Time is estimated from kilometres travelled
-  * [Naismith's Rule](https://en.wikipedia.org/wiki/Naismith%27s_rule) to handles the extra time taken for ascent and descent or, preferentially [Tobler's Hiking Function](https://en.wikipedia.org/wiki/Tobler%27s_hiking_function)
+  * [Naismith's Rule](https://en.wikipedia.org/wiki/Naismith%27s_rule) to handle the extra time taken for ascent and descent or, preferentially [Tobler's Hiking Function](https://en.wikipedia.org/wiki/Tobler%27s_hiking_function)
   * [Tranter's corrections](https://en.wikipedia.org/wiki/Naismith%27s_rule#Tranter's_corrections) allow for fatigue and fitness
   * These are used to build a *perceived* distance travelled, taking into account ascent, descent and building fatigue.
-* Once a set of day-stages has been built, the result is then split into multi-day stages, with a rest day at the end of each stage and assign calendar dates to each day.
+* Once a set of day-stages has been built, the result is then split into multi-day stages, with a rest day at the end of each stage and calendar dates assigned to each day.
   * This also allows for "stock-up" days where you need to get supplies for the next day.
   * This is not optimal, since choice of rest point and stock points influences day planning.
   * Ideally, rest days should be included during the first round of optimisation.